SPIX23/shaiya-solutions/ep5/readme.md

 * ct files that disable the /iclear, /eclear, and /warning commands

 * ct file that blocks defenders and guardians from using skill reset stones and blocks target res runes in grb

-* ini file that enables the in-game clock in the game.exe to function (credits: ThatBestNub)